-Immediately following our introductory GIS Course on 29th and 30th July 2019, GIS In Ecology will be holding an introductory training course on the practical application of species distribution modelling (SDM) in the marine environment in Glasgow on the 31st of July to 1st August 2019.
+Immediately following our introductory GIS Course on 27th and 28th January 2020, GIS In Ecology will be holding an introductory training course on the practical application of species distribution modelling (SDM) in the marine environment in Glasgow on the 29th and 30th of January 2020.
 It will be taught by Dr. Colin D. MacLeod, the author of An Introduction To Using GIS In Marine Biology (Pictish Beast Publications) and a renowned expert in using species distribution modelling in the marine environment.
 It is aimed at those who want to learn how to integrate GIS into their species distribution modelling projects.
 The course assumes that you have at least a basic knowledge of GIS, and is not aimed at complete beginners (if you are a complete beginner, you can attend our introductory GIS course which will be held immediately prior to this course).

 Species distribution modelling (also known as habitat modelling, predictive habitat modelling, ecological niche modelling, habitat suitability modelling and essential habitat modelling) is becoming increasingly widely used in marine biology.
 This course aims to provide an introduction to the concept and practical application of species distribution modelling (SDM) in the marine environment, and how to integrate species distribution modelling with GIS.
 This includes selection of environmental variables, the creation of raster data layers of environmental variables in a GIS-based environment, processing survey data in GIS, creating spatial visualisations and predictions from SDMs, and validating the predictive ability of SDMs.
 The practical sessions will involve working through a complete SDM project using an existing data set from start to finish, including creating an SDM using Generalised Additive Modelling (GAM).
 This means you do not need have your own data to attend.
 The practical sessions will be conducted in QGIS (our recommended option) or ArcGIS, and R (but no prior experience with R is required).